 There is a women's restroom in the lobby of a Penn State dorm that has an extra unusual for women's restrooms: a urinal.
 (The dorm was converted from all-girls to coed; for some reason the urinal survived the transformation.
 I guess that makes it possible for men to use it if there ever is a need.)

 It is not uncommon for the restrooms in co-ed college dorms to be effectively unisex so that parts or all of the dorm can be switched from one sex to the other without renovating.
-This means putting a few urinals in the women's restrooms and things like tampon dispensers in the mens ones.
+This means putting a few urinals in the women's restrooms and things like tampon dispensers in the mens ones (other co-ed institutions simplify the situation even further by only installing stalls in bathrooms and mandating that everyone sit down to pee).

 When pressed for space, building designers will typically put the women's bathroom in a more accessible place than the men's to accommodate women with children and/or pregnant and nursing women.
 And just in general, even when the men's and women's rooms are right next to each other, the women's will usually be closer to the main hall/staircase/etc.